MehdiSouameur/RockPaperScissors/README.md

 You can find the core game logic under **client/src/components/Game.tsx** inside the function **onEvaluate()**.

+You can also check out the logic here:

 ```ts
     //// GAME LOGIC ////
     const onEvaluate = async () => {